hanatonikkou/xous-book/src/ch10-00-swap-overview.md

 #### SwapOp Syscall

-The `SwapOp` syscall that encodes a private ABI between the swapper and the kernel.
+The `SwapOp` syscall encodes a private ABI between the swapper and the kernel.
 The idea is that this ABI can rapidly evolve without having to update the syscall table, which would require an update to the Xous package itself.
 The `SwapOp` syscall has arguments consisting of the op itself, which is coded as the numerical representation of `SwapAbi` (below), and up to 6 generic `usize` arguments that have a meaning depending on the `SwapAbi` code.

 The `SwapAbi` may change rapidly, so please refer to the code for the latest details, but below gives you an idea of what is inside the ABI.